mynameisek/whitepaper/README.md

 #### Date of completion

-We will send invitation to selected people within 7 days from the date of this Whitepaper.
+We will send individual invitation to selected people within 30 days from the date of this Whitepaper.
 We also welcome interested parties who have not received our invitation to contact us regarding their intention (please contact by [terence@forbole.com](mailto:terence@forbole.com).
 Certain KYC procedures may be required.
 We target to complete this private presale by 14 Feb 2019.

 #### Use of fund